elatov/elatov.github.io/_posts/2012-08-26-vcap5-dcd-objective-3-1-transition-from-a-logical-design-to-a-vsphere-5-physical-design.md

 >
 > *   Uses the Logical Design
 > *   Uses Specific Hardware detains and implementation information
-> *   Includes port assignments, pci slots, etc&#8230;
+> *   Includes port assignments, pci slots, etc...

-Here is an example of a physical diagram, taken from &#8220;<a href="http://www.vmware.com/files/pdf/VMware-vCloud-Implementation-Example-ServiceProvider.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/VMware-vCloud-Implementation-Example-ServiceProvider.pdf']);">VMware vCloud Implementation Example</a>&#8220;:
+Here is an example of a physical diagram, taken from "<a href="http://www.vmware.com/files/pdf/VMware-vCloud-Implementation-Example-ServiceProvider.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/VMware-vCloud-Implementation-Example-ServiceProvider.pdf']);">VMware vCloud Implementation Example</a>":

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/08/physical-design-diag.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/08/physical-design-diag.png']);"><img class="alignnone size-full wp-image-2861" title="physical-design-diag" src="http://virtuallyhyper.com/wp-content/uploads/2012/08/physical-design-diag.png" alt="physical design diag VCAP5 DCD Objective 3.1 – Transition from a Logical Design to a vSphere 5 Physical Design" width="565" height="338" /></a>

 ### Build functional requirements into the physical design

-Let&#8217;s say we had a need for a DMZ, if this was the case, then we would either get a separate switch to be extra secure, or dedicate a new VLAN for our DMZ traffic.
+Let's say we had a need for a DMZ, if this was the case, then we would either get a separate switch to be extra secure, or dedicate a new VLAN for our DMZ traffic.
 We would then allocate a port on the physical switch for our DMZ traffic.
 Either or, we have to show which port is allowing DMZ traffic.

 ### Given a logical design, create a physical design taking into account requirements, assumptions and constraints

-Let&#8217;s say we looked at some of the previous logical diagrams:
+Let's say we looked at some of the previous logical diagrams:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/08/logical-diagram.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/08/logical-diagram.png']);"><img class="alignnone size-full wp-image-2702" title="logical-diagram" src="http://virtuallyhyper.com/wp-content/uploads/2012/08/logical-diagram.png" alt="logical diagram VCAP5 DCD Objective 3.1 – Transition from a Logical Design to a vSphere 5 Physical Design" width="948" height="496" /></a>